serraict/serra-frappe/work/test_deployment/README.md

 For a step-by-step guide to executing the test plan, see the `execution_guide.md` file.
 This guide will walk you through:

-1. Testing the build.sh script
+1. Building the Docker image with GitHub Actions
 2. Testing the deploy.sh script
 3. Verifying services
 4. Testing the update.sh script